zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Virginia asks for a “screwdriver,” which is a speci al tool used for putting in and taking out small metal pieces called “screws” (scre ws).
 A “screw” is used usually to connect two pieces of material, such as two piec es of wood in a chair.
 Alonso says, “Don’t tell me you’re trying to fix that drye r yourself.”
 “To fix” (fix) means the same as to repair.
 When something is broken, when s omething isn’t working properly, you may try to repair it, to fix it.
 Virg inia is trying to fix a “dryer” (dryer) which is an appliance you use to dry wet clothing.

 Alonso says, “We need to call in an authorized repa irman or repairwoman.”
-“To call in” is a phrasal verb meaning to get someone t o come to your house or your business, usually to fix something or to help you w ith something.
+“To call in” is a phrasal verb meaning to get someone to come to your house or your business, usually to fix something or to help you w ith something.
 An “authorized (authorized) person” is someone who has official pe rmission to do something.
 For example, if you own an Apple computer, you can take it to a person or a store to get it fixed.
 The person might be “authori zed by Apple,” meaning Apple has said, “Yes, this person knows how to fix our co mputers.”

 Some companies have authorized repair places – or r epair “shops,” we might call them – that you can use to bring your broken applia nce or broken machine and get it fixed.
 Alonso thinks they should call an aut horized repairman.
 A “repairman” is a person who fixes something.
 Now, m ore recently we have started to use “repairman” to refer only to a male human being who fixes things.
 That’s why Alonso says a “repairman or a repairwoma n.”
 I suppose we might also say a “repairperson,” meaning you’re not sure if it’s a man or a woman.